Welcome to AMT’s academic website

 I am a theoretical phonologist who studies acquisition.
 When I have to put keywords on an abstract, they usually include “constraint-based” and/or “learning algorithms”, but I also work on things like lexical avoidance, U-shaped development, L2 production and perception in childhood, prosodic processing with cochlear implants, and shitgibbons.

 My current projects involve (1) child and adult learners knowledge of English onset clusters with and without accented pronunciations (with Claire Moore Cantwell and Ashley Farris-Trimble) and (2) the acquisition and acceptability of French liaison (with Karen Jesney, Marie-Eve Bouchard and others), sometimes using both Gradual Symbolic Representations (Smolensky and Goldrick 2016: see Tessier and Jesney, 2020 AMP proceedings) and some adult wug-testing that has become more focused on h-aspire and related mysteries (see Jesney et al, 2022 AMP Proceedings.)
-Recently I’ve also gotten back to thinking about L1/L2 phonological modeling and consequences of different learning algorithns (see Zhang and Tessier, to appear), and currently Karen and I are writing a paper about simulating French liaison learning with UR constraints and some older-school X-slot analyses; stay tuned.
+Recently I’ve also gotten back to thinking about L1/L2 phonological modeling and consequences of different learning algorithns (see Zhang and Tessier, 2014), and currently Karen and I are writing a paper about simulating French liaison learning with UR constraints and some older-school X-slot analyses; stay tuned.

 A while back I wrote an advanced undergraduate textbook about Phonological Acquisition that additionally teaches the basics of OT along the way.
 (P.S.
 If you are going to use my textbook for teaching, feel free to email me so I can tell you the things I’ve realized that don’t work in it, to save you the nuisance of discovering them yourself in class.)
 Most semesters, I teach one or two classes and thus have office hours, but it’s always easiest to arrange to see me by just emailing.